Those pink hats at the women's marches mean something

-The knitted pink cat-eared "pussyhats" were inspired by then-Republican presidential nominee Donald Trump's claim in the 2005 video that was made public weeks before the election that he grabbed women by the genitals.
+The knitted, pink, cat-eared "pussyhats" were inspired by Donald Trump's claim, in the 2005 video that was made public weeks before the election, that he grabbed women by the genitals.

 The goal: To create a sea of pink at the Women's March on Washington and provide those who could not make it to D.C. with a way to take a stand.